Uggah/YeOldeGrep/README.md

 # YeOldeGrep

 ## About
-This program was built for a optional uni project for the module "Software Development 1" in the course "Medieninformatik", first semester.
+This program was built for an optional uni project for the module "Software Development 1" in the course "Medieninformatik", first semester.

-This program tries to achieve a similarity to the good old unix grep, but does not try to resemble it completely.
+This program tries to achieve similar functionality to the good old unix grep, but does not try to resemble it completely.
 Thus, a few adjustments to our needs were made.

 We do not provide any support regarding this project.
 When our project is ready to submit, it probably won't be updated.